How to Buy Bitcoin in New Zealand

 Where can I spend my Bitcoin in New Zealand?

-However, really, as we’ve touched on above, Bitcoin has become all about investing and speculating.
-Like stocks and shares, they are bought, held, and sold as investments, not used as a currency to buy a coffee or pay for petrol.
+However, really, cryptocurrencies are about investing and speculating.
+Like stocks and shares, Bitcoin is bought, held, and sold as an investment, not commonly used as a currency to buy a coffee or pay for petrol.

 Which brings us neatly to what our Financial Markets Authority has to say on the subject of cryptocurrencies and Bitcoin.
 For although the FMA doesn’t regulate crypto exchanges, it does offer some sage advice.
 Before you buy, make sure any New Zealand exchange you use is: